Financial-Times/origami/README.md

 ### Tips

 - If you need to install a dependency for a component you can run `npm install -w components/o-name dep@2`
-- To run obt for a specific component try `npm exec -w components/o-name obt dev`
+- To run `obt` for a specific component try `npm exec -w components/o-name obt dev`

+## Contributing

+If you want to contribute, check out [CONTRIBUTING.md](./CONTRIBUTING.md).